emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 .. js:function:: FS.lstat(path)

-	Identical to :ref:`FS.stat`, However, if ``path`` is a symbolic link then the returned stats will be for the link itself, not the file that it links to.
+	Identical to :js:func:`FS.stat`, However, if ``path`` is a symbolic link then the returned stats will be for the link itself, not the file that it links to.

 	:param string path: Path of the target file.
 	:throws **HamishW**: